 The civil union and the marriage are not regulated by the same codes and laws in the Spanish territory.
 Whereas the latter is regulated by a statal law, the Spanish Civil Code; the former from the corresponding regional code.

-This has many important implications, as depending on where we live, going for the marriage can be more beneficial than the civil partnership.
+This has many important implications, as depending on where you live, opting for the marriage can be more beneficial than the civil partnership.
 This is why we advise you to contact us in order to further analyze your situation and determine like that the path that best adapts to your concrete situation.

 If you live in Catalonia, we really suggest you read its Civil Code, as it is just 2 pages long and it clearly explains all the obligations that each partner will have once the Pareja de Hecho is registered.